exercism/rust/exercises/anagram/README.md

 "inlets" "banana"` the program should return a list containing `"inlets"`.

+# Hints

+The solution is case insensitive, that means `"WOrd"` is the same with `"word"` or `"woRd"`.
+It may help to take a peak in the [std library](https://doc.rust-lang.org/std/index.html) for functions that can convert between them.

+The solution cannot contain the word itself.
+Basically a word is always an anagram of it's self but for this exercise we don't care.
+This mean, given `"hello"` and the list `["hello", "olleh"]` the answear is `["olleh"]`

 ## Rust Installation

 Refer to the [exercism help page][help-page] for Rust installation and learning